 In addition to a missile warning and tracking network, the PWSA will have a data transport satellite network giving U.S. troops global, resilient high-speed satellite communications for their full spectrum of missions.

-“We are confident in our unique ability to help SDA provide worldwide threat detection, communications and navigation to U.S. forces,” Louis said.
+“We are confident in our unique ability to help SDA provide worldwide threat detection, communications and navigation to U.S. forces,” Lou said.
 “With an extensive history of providing end-to-end systems, we have the knowledge bank, tools and people to answer the call.”

-In today’s evolving space landscape, speed and scalability aren’t just advantages, they’re necessities.
 To answer SDA’s call for scalable, proliferated LEO delivered with speed and quality, Northrop Grumman engaged a team of cross-industry suppliers and completely revamped its satellite production line to build not one, but a dozen satellites at a time.

 The PWSA network is designed for evolution, with upgraded tranches — including satellites and ground systems that are backward-compatible — launched every two years.
-In 2025, Northrop Grumman plans to deliver 42 satellites for SDA’s first operational tranche and is working in parallel on the next generation, applying emerging technology to keep ahead of the threat.
+In 2026, Northrop Grumman plans to deliver 58 satellites for SDA’s first operational tranche and is working in parallel on the next generation, applying emerging technology to keep ahead of the threat.

 This research was, in part, funded by the U.S. Government.
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the U.S. Government.